This is the multi-page printable view of this section. Click here to print.

 • Period: Period applied to the chart

-• Statistics: Select the method to aggregate metric data
+• Statistics: Choose how to aggregate metric data

-• Note the green icon displayed to the right of meaningful metrics for that metric
+• Refer to the green icon displayed to the right of a meaningful metric in the relevant metric

-• Aggregation Period: Select the aggregation period unit of metric values
+• Aggregation Period: Select the aggregation period unit for metric values

-• More: Delete the legend or create an alert policy for the legend
+• More: Delete a legend or create an alert policy for a legend

 Reference